A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \subsection{Conventions}

-\begin{enumerate}[leftmargin=*] \item $\Spc$ denotes the ($\infty$-)category of spaces; $\Spt$ denotes the category of spectra; $\CAlg$ denotes the category of $\E_\infty$-rings; $\Mod$ denotes the category of pairs $(A,M)$ where $A$ is an $\E_\infty$-ring and $M$ is an $A$-module. \item For a prime number $p$, $\CycSpt_p$ denotes the category of $p$-typical cyclotomic spectra (following the same conventions as in \cite[Definition 3.2.1]{HahnWilson}, in particular including the hypothesis of $p$-completeness); $\CycCAlg_p$ denotes the category of $p$-typical cyclotomic $\E_\infty$-rings, i.e. commutative algebra objects in $\CycSpt_p$; and $\CycMod_p$ denotes the category of pairs $(A,M)$ where $A$ is a $p$-typical cyclotomic $\E_\infty$-ring and $M$ is an $A$-module in $\CycSpt_p$. \item $\FilSpt$ denotes the category of filtered spectra, i.e. the category of functors from the poset $(\mathbb{Z},\ge)$ to $\Spt$; we will generally denote a filtered spectrum by a symbol of the form $\fil^\star_?
+\begin{enumerate}[leftmargin=*] \item $\Spc$ denotes the ($\infty$-)category of spaces; $\Spt$ denotes the category of spectra; $\CAlg$ denotes the category of $\E_\infty$-rings; $\Ab$ denotes the category of abelian groups. \item The symbol $p$ always refers to a prime number. \item $\CycSpt_p$ denotes the category of bounded below $p$-typical cyclotomic spectra (following the same conventions as in \cite[Definition 3.2.1]{HahnWilson}, in particular including the hypothesis of $p$-completeness); $\CycCAlg_p$ denotes the category of bounded below, $p$-typical cyclotomic $\E_\infty$-rings, i.e. commutative algebra objects in $\CycSpt_p$. \item $\FilSpt$ denotes the category of filtered spectra, i.e. the category of functors from the poset $(\mathbb{Z},\ge)$ to $\Spt$; we will generally denote a filtered spectrum by a symbol of the form $\fil^\star_?
 X$, referring to a diagram of spectra